genericmedia24/lib/docs/guides/state.md

 # State

 Large application benefit from centralised state management.
-All the custom elements defined in the library have a state.
+All the custom elements defined in the library have a {@link state!State | State}.

 See [a live example](../examples/state.html) of the code below.